VariantSync/Vatras/src/CC.lagda.md

 -- actual translation that yields the translated formula together with a converter for configurations.
 -- The converter converts any configuration for the input formula to a configuration for the output formula that yields the same variant.
 {-# TERMINATING #-}
-toCC₂ : ∀ {i : Size} {A : Set} → CC i A → ConfigurationTranslator × CC₂ ∞ A
+toCC₂ : ∀ {i : Size} {A : Set} → CC i A → ConfigurationConverter × CC₂ ∞ A
-toCC₂ cc = runState (toCC₂' cc) unknownConfigurationTranslation
+toCC₂ cc = runState (toCC₂' cc) unknownConfigurationConverter

 indexedDim : Dimension → ℕ → Dimension
 indexedDim D n = D ++ "." ++ (show-nat n) -- Do not simplify for n ≡ᵇ zero!
 I know names like A.0 are ugly if we can avoid them but dropping the .0 where possible can cause name collisions in the output formula!